Travel advice for India

-The decision to visit India in December is highly favoured.
-With it being the onset of winter, travellers can expect a respite from the typical torrid climate and monsoon rains that India is known for.
-In comparison to the sweltering August temperatures, a December trip gifts every traveller a much friendlier and refreshing climate, making every trip to landmarks, and city tours far more pleasing and memorable.
+The decision to visit India in December is highly favored.
+With it being the onset of winter, travelers can expect a respite from the typical torrid climate and monsoon rains that India is known for.
+In comparison to the sweltering August temperatures, a December trip gifts every traveler a much friendlier and refreshing climate, making every trip to landmarks, and city tours far more pleasing and memorable.
 In this article, we will tell you about the weather in India in December and what experiences this enchanting month has to offer.

 December is generally a great time to visit India.
-It is one of the most favourable months for travellers due to the pleasant weather throughout the country.
+It is one of the most favorable months for travelers due to the pleasant weather throughout the country.
 You can enjoy the beauty of snow-capped landscapes in the northern regions and warm and inviting beaches in the southern regions.

 Moderate temperatures, clear skies and reduced humidity make the weather in India in December ideal for outdoor activities, culture and sightseeing.
 December in India is also a time of festivities, with Christmas and New Year celebrations adding to the cultural atmosphere.